jitsucom/bulker/.docs/server-config.md

 *Optional, default value: `random uuid`*

 ID of bulker instance.
-It is used for identifying Kafka consumers.
+It is used for identifying Kafka consumers and metrics.
 If is not set, instance id will be generated and persisted to disk (`~/.bulkerapp/instance_id`) and reused on next restart.